mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 <a href="https://gitee.com/mindspore/docs/blob/r2.0/install/mindspore_ascend310_install_pip_en.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.0/resource/_static/logo_source_en.png"></a>

-The following describes how to quickly install MindSpore by pip on Linux in the Ascend 310 environment, MindSpore in Ascend 310 only supports inference.
+The following describes how to install MindSpore by pip on Linux in the Ascend 310 environment, MindSpore in Ascend 310 only supports inference.

-- If you want to install MindSpore by pip on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend310-pip.sh) for one-click installation, see [Automatic Installation](#automatic-installation) section.
-The automatic installation script will install MindSpore and its required dependencies.
+- If you want to install MindSpore by pip on EulerOS 2.8 with Ascend AI processor software package installed, you may use an [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend310-pip.sh) for one-click installation.
+For details, see [Automatic Installation](#automatic-installation).
+The script will automatically install MindSpore and its required dependencies.

-- If your system is one of Ubuntu 18.04/CentOS 7.6, or some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation) section.
+- If your system is Ubuntu 18.04/CentOS 7.6, or some dependencies, such as Python and GCC, have been installed, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation).

 ## Automatic Installation

 Before running the automatic installation script, you need to make sure that the Ascend AI processor software package is correctly installed on your system.
 If it is not installed, please refer to the section [Installing Ascend AI processor software package](#installing-ascend-ai-processor-software-package) to install it.

 Run the following command to obtain and run the automatic installation script.
-The automatic installation script only supports the installation of MindSpore>=1.6.0.
+The automatic installation script supports only MindSpore>=1.6.0 or later.

 ```bash
 wget https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend310-pip.sh